Giovinazzo

 Giovinazzo (Barese: Scevenàzze) is a town, comune (municipality) and former bishopric within the Metropolitan City of Bari, Apulia region, southeastern Italy.

 History

-It was a small fortified centre of the Romans, who called it Natolium, maybe built on the ruins of the Peucete Netium which was destroyed during the Punic Wars.
+It was a small fortified centre of the Romans, who called it Natolium, possibly built on the ruins of the Peucete Netium which was destroyed during the Punic Wars.

 After the Byzantine period, it became a countship (later a duchy).
-It became later a flourishing commercial centre, that had trading connections with Venice.
+It later became a flourishing commercial centre, that had trading connections with Venice.